 New referees in South Texas must register on the South Texas Soccer Referees website in order to be eligible for game assignments.

-The clinic fees (about $80 in total) are eligible for reimbursement from RISE once a new referee has worked six games that the club sponsors (PDF, Rec, HYSA).
+The clinic fees (about $65 in total) are eligible for reimbursement from RISE once a new referee has worked six games that the club sponsors (PDF, Rec, etc.).

-Referees pay varies by age group (length of game) and position (center/assistant).
+Referees pay varies by age group (length of game), position (center/assistant), and league/level.
 Certified referees can work games at RISE fields, as well as work games sanctioned by other US Soccer affiliated organizations.
-A center referee can earn from $25-$60 per game, while an assistant referee can earn $15-35 per game.
+A center referee can earn from $30-$80 per game, while an assistant referee can earn $20-60 per game.